Mike Ferreira

 Michaal John Ferreira (1955–2014) was a Zimbabwean motorcycle speedway rider.

 Career

 Ferreira rode in the top two tiers of British Speedway from 1974 to 1985, riding for various clubs.

-During the 1981 National League season he topped the league averages and became the National League Riders' Champion, held at Wimbledon Stadium on 26 September.
+During the 1981 National League season, Ferreira topped the league averages and became the National League Riders' Champion, held at Wimbledon Stadium on 26 September.
 He also doubled up with Crusaders teammate and fellow Zimbabwean Denzil Kent to win the National League Pairs.

-He reached the final of the British Speedway Championship in 1982.
+Ferreira reached the final of the British Speedway Championship in 1982.